 Rolf Rabenseifner studied mathematics and physics at the University of Stuttgart.
 Since 1984, he is working at the High-Performance Computing-Center Stuttgart (HLRS).
 He led the projects DFN-RPC, a remote procedure call tool, and MPI-GLUE, the first metacomputing MPI combining different vendors' MPIs without losing the full MPI interface.
 In his dissertation he developed a controlled logical clock as global time for trace-based profiling of parallel and distributed applications.
-Since 1996, he is a member of the MPI-2 Forum and since Dec.
-2007, he is in the steering committee of the MPI-3 Forum.
-Rolf was responsible for the MPI-2.1 version of the standard.
+Since 1996, he is a member of the MPI-2 Forum and he was responsible for the MPI-2.1 version of the standard.
+Since Dec.
+2007, he was in the steering committee of the MPI-3 Forum, until the completion of MPI-4.1 in Nov.
+2023.
 From January to April 1999, he was an invited researcher at the Center for High-Performance Computing at the TU Dresden.
-Currently, he is head of Parallel Computing - Training and Application Services at HLRS.
-He is involved in MPI profiling and benchmarking, e.g., in the HPC Challenge Benchmark Suite.
+He was involved in MPI profiling and benchmarking, e.g., in the HPC Challenge Benchmark Suite.
 In recent projects, he studied parallel I/O, parallel programming models for clusters of SMP nodes, and optimization of MPI collective routines.
 In workshops and summer schools he teaches parallel programming models at many universities and labs in Germany, and also in Austria and Switzerland.
 In January 2012, the Gauss Centre of Supercomputing (GCS), with HLRS, LRZ in Garching and the Jülich Supercomputing Center as members, was selected as one of six PRACE Advanced Training Centers (PATCs).
 Rolf Rabenseifner was appointed as the GCS' PATC director.